-- Rule 4-1-1: The Field Administrator shall decide whether the grounds and other conditions are suitable for starting the game.
+- A. JV Division Each JV team, when on defense, may be granted not more than one charged conference per pitcher per inning without penalty, to permit coaches or their non-playing representatives to confer with a defensive player or players.
+A request for time for this purpose shall be made by a coach, player, substitute or attendant.
+Time granted for an obviously incapacitated player shall not constitute a charged conference.
+Penalty For a second conference in the same inning while the same pitcher is on the mound, the pitcher shall be removed immediately. - B. Varsity Division A Varsity team gets 3 charged conferences per 7 inning game, and one charged conference per extra inning.
+Every conference thereafter results in the removal of the pitcher.
+Any conference where the pitcher is removed does not count toward the team limit. - Rule 4: All games that are postponed must be rescheduled by the league's Schedule Coordinator and reported to the league's Website Administrator. - Rule 4-1-1: Prior to the start of the game, the Field Administrator shall decide whether the grounds and other conditions are suitable for starting the game.
 If no Field Administrator is available, the determination shall be made by the home team coach.
 After the game starts, the umpires are sole judges as to whether conditions are fit for play, unless the game is stopped earlier by the Field Administrator.
-If a game is not started, umpires are paid 1/2 of their fee.
-Once a game is started, the umpires retain their full fee. - Rule 4-1-3: Each team must begin the game with a minimum of eight (8) players. - Rule 4-2-1: A regulation game consists of 7 innings or until a time limit is reached.
+If a game is not started, umpires are due 1/2 of their fee.
+Once a game is started, the umpires are due their full fee. - Rule 4-1-3: Each team must begin the game with a minimum of eight (8) players.
+If a team begins the game with eight players, an automatic out is not incurred following the at-bat of the 8th position in the batting lineup just proceed to the top of the lineup. - Rule 4-2-1: A regulation game consists of 7 innings or until a time limit is reached.
 In games with a 2 hour time limit, no new inning shall begin after 1 hour, 50 minutes of play, and will enter a drop dead state after exactly 2 hours of play.
-See Rule 4-2-4 for completion of the game in a drop dead state. - Exception 1: There are no time limits for games at high school fields (unless agreed to pregame) or at USA Baseball. - Exception 2: Games that are suspended, then resumed after a brief weather delay may waive the no new inning limit and play until the drop dead time, whereupon coaches must choose to resume the game at a later date under Rule 4-2-3, or enter the drop dead state under Rule 4-2-4. - Rule 4-2-2: The 10 run rule is adopted (10 run lead after $4\frac{1}{2}$ or 5 innings).
+See Rule 4-2-4 for completion of the game in a drop dead state.

+Exception 1 - There are no time limits for games at high school fields (unless agreed to pregame) or at USA Baseball.

+Exception 2 - Games that are suspended, then resumed after a brief weather delay may waive the no new inning limit and play until the drop dead time, whereupon coaches must choose to resume the game at a later date under Rule 4-2-3, or enter the drop dead state under Rule 4-2-4.

+Rule 4-2-2: The 10 run rule is adopted (10 run lead after 4 1/2 or 5 innings).
 In an effort for more playing time, play may continue to completion as defined in Rule 4-2-1, but the winner is determined at the time of the invocation of the 10 run rule.